Lake Pleasant Regional Park: Annual events

 Lake Pleasant Paddle Fest is a full day event featuring different paddle craft and fun activities.

 Bill Luke Bass Days is a day and night time festival taking place at Lake Pleasant Marina featuring carnival rides, cornhole tournament, wildlife exhibits, vendors, food and live music.

 Transportation

 The area was served by Pleasant Valley Airport, located 3 miles away.
 Plans to start commercial service to the airport, including from Phoenix Sky Harbor International Airport, were unsuccessful.

 Several roads connect the area to Phoenix's main freeway systems.

-Scenery
+The Carefree Highway is the main road to the lake, other freeways near by connecting the lake to the rest of the Phoenix metropolitan area are the Loop 303 and I-17.